Northern Chinese Famine of 1876–1879

-The Northern Chinese Famine of 1876–1879 (丁戊奇荒) was marked by drought-induced crop failures and subsequent widespread starvation.
+The Northern Chinese Famine of 1876–1879 (丁戊奇荒), also known as the Dingwu Famine, was marked by drought-induced crop failures and subsequent widespread starvation.
 Between 9.5 and 13 million people in China died, mostly in Shanxi province (5.5 million dead), but also in Zhili (now Hebei, 2.5 million dead), Henan (1 million) and Shandong (0.5 million).
 The population reduction in censuses, which include famine migration, shows a drop of 23 million people, among which Shanxi lost 48% (8.18 million), Shaanxi lost 25% (2.43 million), Henan lost 22% (7.48 million).
-The drought began in 1875 and was influenced by the El Niño-Southern Oscillation.
+The drought began in 1875 and was influenced by the 1877–1878 El Niño event.

 Relief efforts

 Relief was first mobilized locally.
 In stricken communities with the resources to do so, traditional methods such as soup kitchens, free grain distribution and shelters for those fleeing their homes were set up by community leaders and affluent households.
 The numbers and size of these efforts varied across the famine field and they were quickly overwhelmed as the drought persisted over several years and conditions worsened.

 The Qing government, Chinese benevolent halls and philanthropists, and businessmen also responded to the famine, raising funds in greater Shanghai and elsewhere around the empire though various means, such as spreading awareness through an illustrated pamphlet titled "Pictures to Draw Tears from Iron".
 Yet poor infrastructure and roads leading into the hardest-hit areas, especially mountainous Shanxi, prevented the speedy transfer of relief goods to the famished.

 British missionary Timothy Richard first publicized a drought-caused famine in Shandong during the summer of 1876.
 He appealed to the foreign community in Shanghai for money to help the victims.
 In March 1877, the Shandong Famine Relief Committee was established with the participation of diplomats, businessmen, and Protestant and Roman Catholic missionaries.

 Richard became aware that drought conditions were even worse in neighboring Shanxi province, which at that time was virtually unknown to foreigners.
 During early 1878, Richard journeyed to Shanxi.
 His "famine diary" described conditions.
 "That people pull down their houses, sell their wives and daughters, eat roots and carrion, clay and leaves is news which nobody wonders at...The sight of men and women lying helpless on the roadside, or if dead, torn by hungry dogs and magpies [and] of children being boiled and eaten up is so fearful as to make one shudder."